crescendolab-open/zodios-zod-v4/SECURITY.md

 ## Reporting a Vulnerability

-If you identify a vulnerability on zodios, please create an issue with a reproductible setup.
+If you identify a vulnerability on zodios, please create an issue with a reproducible setup.
-Do not open an issue if you can't show a reproductible setup of if the vulnerability is on third party dependency.
+Do not open an issue if you can't show a reproducible setup of if the vulnerability is on third party dependency.

 Indeed, a vulnerability on a peer dependency should be reported on the appropriate project:
 - zod